joerg-pfruender/joerg-pfruender.github.io/_posts/2023-04-08-softwarepackages.md

 Ubuntu usually uses the debian package format.
 But firefox is pre-installed and provided as a snap package.
 On the one hand, you don't need to install it manually.
 On the other hand, snap-packaging breaks printer integration.

-VLC is provided both as a deb package and as a snap package.
+VLC is provided both as a debian package and as a snap package.
 But the deb package will be left outdated with security issues (unless you register for Ubuntu Pro and allow Ubuntu to send all your data to China).

 So installation of the remaining favourite packages is:
 ```